-On the third floor you can browse books about cinema and film studies under these headings:
+You can browse print books about cinema and film studies in the third floor stacks under these call numbers:

-You can also browse books about technical filmmaking under these headings:
+You can also browse books about technical aspects of filmmaking under these call numbers:

 Reference resources, bibliographies, and periodicals databases like these are ideal for a very broad overview of a topic, and can help you decide how to narrow down your search.
 They contain thousands of e-journals and articles that can be searched or browsed in your research.